 The first Spinal Flow Yoga (SFOne) was an hour long all body flow, performed with a neutral spine (why neutral you ask? this is why), being what I thought necessary and with a duration I was used to from yoga, weight training, and providing physical therapy treatments.
 However, as much as I liked it, I knew it wasn’t delivering what my weight training routines were.
 It was a good compromise, but because it wasn’t the best, I didn’t want to do it.
 I also found that people who liked yoga would do SFOne with me leading them, but they weren’t doing it at home, at least not for long and I had to think as to why.
 I then divided SFOne into two shorter routines.
 SFMetcon (as my strength and conditioning flow) and SFControl (to teach neutral-spine awareness and coordination).
 At first I thought SFMetcon was the answer.
 It was only 23 minutes long, it was intense, and something you could do quickly.
 The problem was that SFMetcon was too intense, yet not done quickly enough.
 I literally had to psych myself up for it, and once developed, like SFOne, I didn’t want to do it either.
 It was intended to be a 2-3 day per week workout that but because it was so hard I to put off until the end of the day, then put off until the following day, and then I wouldn’t want to do it at because I had missed a few weeks and my performance had backslid.
 It was effective, but I hated it.
 I honestly don’t like exercise, but walking through Walmart I’m it becomes obvious most people like exercise less than me.
 I knew if I wasn’t going to do a 23 minute flow, neither would my target market.

 I soon realized that if I wanted to make Spinal Flow do what I wanted I was going to have to do it myself as my sole form of exercise.
 Only then would I know with any certainty what did what, and this was in relation to not only muscles but motivation.
 It had to be clearly worth the effort.
 For me spine pain is no longer an issue so much as overall health and fitness was.
 Thus I wanted to make Spinal Flow not only the best spine rehabilitation workout, but also the best all body home workout, bar none.
 I wanted Spinal Flow to effectively optimize health, performance, willpower, and (forgive me) appearance, at the same time that it helped eliminate spine pain, delivering for all of us what I think we want; the most gain for the least pain.
 Finally, I had an epiphany on a single exercise was so simple, but worked, and allowed me to shorten the workout time to 7 minutes daily.
 I took my new concept further, reducing Spinal Flow to 5 minutes and it was even better.
-With the culmination of Spinal FLOW-5 (F5), my 5-minute flow, I think I nailed it.
+With the culmination of Spinal Flow Force-5 (F5), my 5-minute, admittedly not very flowy flow, I think I nailed it.
 F5 is my routine, it’s what I do for overall fitness, and it’s good for the spine.

 The above said, while F5 is my primary flow, and my personal workout, it isn’t strictly spine rehabilitation.
 Nor is F5 exactly where I would tell someone to start if they currently had spine pain.
 Consequently I wasn’t sure about releasing F5 as a rehab workout.
 Part of what I removed from SFOne to make it faster and more effective for strength and stamina, was the slower, low intensity, neutral-spine awareness and coordination work.
 Work that’s crucial if you have pain and are lacking said awareness/coordination, and unfortunately most people with spine pain are lacking both.